mmccartn/poem-quest/sim/README.md

 Requirements
 ------------
-* Python 3.6+
+- Python 3.6+

 Usage
 -----
-Run `python main.py` for the following interactive interface.
+Run `python main.py -h` for the following usage instructions:

 ```
-Elevator Simulator:

-Description:
-  This simulates a single one-person elevator using the SCAN algorithm.

-Options:
-  q                         Quit the setup loop.
+Usage: main.py [OPTION] <P0_TIME> <P0_SRC> <P0_DST> [<P1_TIME> <P1_SRC> <P1_DST> ...]

+Simulate an elevator system given a list of passengers.

+Each passenger is described by three numbers:
+  TIME:     The arrival time of the passenger (integer, in sim time units).
+  SRC:      The source floor where the passenger starts.
+  DST:      The destination floor where the passenger wants to go.

+Arguments must be provided in groups of three, one group per passenger.

+Option:
-  h                         Show this text.
+  -h        Show this help message and exit.

-  r                         Run the simulation
-  p <TIME> <SRC> <DST>      Schedule a person to arrive at TIME, on floor SRC,
-                            that will call the elevator and ride to floor DST.
+Examples:
+  # One passenger, arriving at t=0, starting at floor 1, going to floor 5
+  main.py 0 1 5

+  # Two passengers:
+  #   P0 arrives at t=0, at floor 1, going to 5
+  #   P1 arrives at t=3, at floor 2, going to 7
+  main.py 0 1 5 3 2 7
 ```

 Example
 -------
 ```
-p 0 5 6
-Scheduled P0, to arrive at t=0, on F5 -> F6.

-p 0 5 4
-Scheduled P1, to arrive at t=0, on F5 -> F4.

-p 0 9 10
+$ python main.py 0 5 6 0 5 4 0 9 10
-Scheduled P2, to arrive at t=0, on F9 -> F10.

-r

 Begin simulation.
 t=0: P0 arrived at F5 -> F6